All Episodes

 That's when she recited she had had a hard drive crash.

-And this guy, Koskinen, the chairman of the RS commissioner the IRS, I think he was he was confronted with with the lies that have come out of the agency repeatedly.
+And this guy, Coskinen, the chairman of the IRS commissioner, the IRS, I mean, he was confronted with the lies that have come out of that agency repeatedly.

-Kevin Brady, Republican Texas, said, Mr. Commissioner, you did not tell me under oath that you told us in February and March and April in May that the information was lost.
+Kevin Brady, Republican, Texas, said, Mr. Commissioner, you did not tell me under oath that you told us in February and March and April and May that the information was lost.

 That was just what you said.